Temporary Closure Notice

 NB: These collections are in the midst of processing.
 Please contact us for holdings information.

-- The digitized G.V.
+- The G.V.
 Black Collection contains 43 manuscripts, 100 letters, and several photographs covering the period between 1867 and 1915.
 Some of the more important items in the collection are: correspondence between Dr. Black and Dr. Frederick S. McKay that focuses on mottled enamel of teeth and early hypotheses on water and fluoridation; correspondence, program announcements, and other memorabilia from the World Dental Congress held in conjunction with the World's Columbian Exposition in 1893; a manuscript on zoo chemistry.
 Searchable finding aid.

 - Northwestern Medicine Magazine is published in print and is available online.